When it comes to pest control, you’ve got the know-how. You can handle termites, rats, or wasps like a pro.

 How to Fix It:

 Don’t just promote your services.
 Engage with your community.
 Congratulate local businesses celebrating milestones or chime in during community events, since it builds goodwill.
+This approach is a key part of a successful marketing strategy for pest control, helping you foster strong local relationships and increase brand recognition.

 5. You Try to Appeal to Everyone